 Set boundaries

 “You may think that spending hours catching up on the latest news is helping you stay informed,” McElhinny says.
 “But it’s probably just burning you out.”
 So it’s important to take breaks and set boundaries.
+Explore the 5 signs your news intake may be unhealthy, plus how to set limits.

 Get most of your news from digital sources?
 Then curbing screen time should be part of your plan.
 It can help more than just your election stress.